jbernardo95/.dotfiles/config/security.md

 - Security > Auto-lock > Lock after computer is idle for: `1 minute`
 - Security > Clipboard > Remove copied information and authentication codes after 90 seconds: `On`
 - Developer > Use the SSH agent: `On`

-## ssh

-If it is a new computer generate new ssh key in 1Password.

 ## gpg